 Mardi Gras, a day of celebration with crowds, beads, colorful masks, and DOGS!

-by Laura Pakis, cynologist and professional dog blogger
+by Laura Pakis, cynologist and certified professional trainer

 Whether you think of plastic beads, Moon Pies, or the saying “let the good times roll”, there’s something important you need to know: Mardi Gras is going to the dogs.